 - For all FEMA regulated streams impacted by the Design-Build Team's design and / or construction, the Design-Build Team shall adhere to the current Guidelines for Drainage Studies and Hydraulics Design, including all addenda, memos and revisions, and the following requirements: - The Design-Build Team shall prepare a CLOMR or MOA package for the Department's submittal to the North Carolina Floodplain Mapping Program (NCFMP).
-The Design-Build Team shall obtain NCFMP approval prior to performing any construction activity in a FEMA regulated floodplain. - ➤ The Design-Build Team shall notify the Design-Build Unit, in writing, of all structures that may require purchase due to an increase in the 100-year water surface elevation.
+The Design-Build Team shall obtain NCFMP approval prior to performing any construction activity in a FEMA regulated floodplain. - Where a CLOMR is required, the spanning structure shall be designed such that only 0.5 feet of rise occurs between the Corrected Effective and the Revised Conditions for the 100-year water surface elevation. - The Design-Build Team shall notify the Design-Build Unit, in writing, of all structures that may require purchase due to an increase in the 100-year water surface elevation.
 The Department will be responsible for all surveys to ascertain insurable structures within the impacted area of the floodplain(s).
 The Design-Build Team shall discuss the extent and limits of the rise in water elevation in the floodplain(s), identify potentially impacted insurable structures, specify areas anticipated to require additional surveys and estimate the anticipated additional right of way impacts outside the project construction limits in the Technical Proposal.
-(Reference the Right of Way Scope of Work found elsewhere in this RFP.) - The Department will be responsible for all fees associated with the CLOMR(s) and / or MOA(s). - The Design-Build Team shall ensure that construction and / or removal of all structures in FEMA regulated floodplains adheres to the approved CLOMR(s) and / or MOA(s).
-Within three months of completion of work in a FEMA-regulated floodplain, the Design-Build Team shall provide As-Built Plans of the site, and a completed As-Built Certification Review Form that verifies construction adheres to the approved CLOMR(s) and / or MOA(s). - The Design-Build Team shall prepare a new FEMA model and / or package and be responsible for all associated costs resulting from any construction variation from the approved CLOMR(s) and/or MOA(s). - The Department will allow no direct contact between the Design-Build Team and the NCFMP representatives.
+(Reference the Right of Way Scope of Work found elsewhere in this RFP.)

+- The Department will be responsible for all fees associated with the CLOMR(s) and / or MOA(s). - The Design-Build Team shall ensure that construction and / or removal of all structures in FEMA regulated floodplains adheres to the approved CLOMR(s) and / or MOA(s).
+Within three months of completion of work in a FEMA-regulated floodplain, the Design-Build Team shall provide As-Built Plans of the site, and a completed As-Built Certification Review Form that verifies construction adheres to the approved CLOMR(s) and / or MOA(s). - The Design-Build Team shall prepare a new FEMA model and / or package and be responsible for all associated costs resulting from any construction variation from the approved CLOMR(s) and / or MOA(s). - The Department will allow no direct contact between the Design-Build Team and the NCFMP representatives.
 No contact between the Design-Build Team, the NCFMP and / or personnel under contract with NCFMP shall be allowed by phone, e-mail, or in person, without Department representatives present.
-A representative from the Design-Build Unit shall be included on all correspondence.
+A representative from the Design-Build Unit shall be included on all correspondence. - Temporary impacts due to construction and / or on-site detour traffic that 1) last longer than one year and / or 2) encroaches into the floodway, shall be reviewed by the Design-Build Team for changes in the water surface elevations that could impact structures or have adverse impacts to the surrounding property.
+The results of the review shall be submitted to the Hydraulic Unit in a report format for the Department's coordination with NCFMP.